nanxiaobei/retalk/README.md

 **model** brings `state`, `reducers [optional]`, and `actions` together in one place.

-In an action, Use `this.state` to get state, `this.setState` to update state, use `this.actionName` to call other actions.
+In an action, use `this.state` to get state, `this.setState` to update state, use `this.actionName` to call other actions.
 Just like the syntax in a React component.

-How to reach other models? with the namespace, e.g. `this.modelName.state`、`this.modelName.reducerName`，`this.modelName.actionName`
+How to reach other models? just add the namespace, e.g. `this.modelName.state`、`this.modelName.reducerName`，`this.modelName.actionName`

 Umm... want some more? but that's all.
 Redux model is just simple like this, when you're using Retalk.